kubernetes/enhancements/keps/sig-cli/3805-ssa-default/README.md

 change the value of `--force-conflict`, which will break some people, but arguably a much smaller set of people.

-We don't know yet, but I'll assume we don't flip the switch in the rest of the document since that use-case is more complicated.
+We don't know yet, but I'll assume we don't flip the force-conflict switch (keep it to false) in the rest of the document since that use-case is more complicated. <<[/UNRESOLVED]>>
-<<[/UNRESOLVED]>>

 <<[UNRESOLVED Removal of CSA]>>
 We considered removing the